Tokyo elects assembly amid pandemic fears over Olympics | Politics

 Tokyo elects assembly amid pandemic fears over Olympics

 Voters in Japans capital are electing the Tokyo city assembly amid worries about health risks during the Olympics, opening in three weeks, as coronavirus cases continue to rise.
-The ruling Liberal Democrats, the party of Prime Minister Yoshihide Suga, which previously had 25 seats in the Tokyo assembly, are likely to increase their representation as the momentum of Koikes party has fizzled, according to Japanese media reports.
+Eligible voters total 9.8 million people in the megacity with a population of nearly 14 million.Public opinion surveys show about 60 of respondents want the Games cancelled or postponed again.

 - Country: